 FOR IMMEDIATE RELEASE.
-Philadelphia, Pa. – November 3, 2020.
-Esperanza has been awarded a $1 million grant over five years from the Lilly Endowment to implement the Esperanza Thriving Congregations program, which will help to reinvigorate approximately 20 Latino churches across the Greater Philadelphia area.
+Philadelphia, Pa.
+Esperanza has been awarded a $1 million grant from the Lilly Endowment to implement the Esperanza Thriving Congregations program, which will help to reinvigorate approximately 20 Latino churches across the Greater Philadelphia area.

-Esperanza anticipates working with approximately twenty (20) churches across two cohorts over the life of the grant period.
-Esperanza will evaluate and assess feedback from participating congregations, contributing to the body of knowledge available to the Lilly Foundation and communities of faith about the growing, changing, and emergent Latino church.
+Esperanza anticipates working with approximately 20 churches across two cohorts during the five-year grant period.
+Esperanza will evaluate and assess feedback from participating congregations, contributing to Lilly Endowment the lessons we learn and share with communities of faith about the growing, changing, and emergent Latino church.
 Mentorship and relationship will serve as tools for ongoing sustainability of the program and amplify its impact long-term.
 The proposed project is consistent with Esperanza’s own work to forge an opportunity community in the heart of North Philadelphia – a place where all aspire to live and have spaces in which to engage in spiritual practice and community.
 We recognize that thriving congregations are a critical component of healthy communities and look forward to implementing this important initiative.